micheal000010000-hub/micheal000010000-hub.github.io/README.md

 ## Current Focus

-- Building core problem-solving ability through **daily LeetCode practice**
+- Building core problem-solving ability through **Daily LeetCode Practice**
 - Learning and documenting **AWS fundamentals** with the goal of contributing to the AWS community
 - Actively working toward eligibility for the **AWS Community Builders Program**
 - Participating in **Hackonomics 2026**, focusing on applied problem-solving and collaboration